JeromeSiljanUTA/crop-yield/README.md

 The predictors, Area Harvested (ha) and Year, were meant to predict Yield (hg/ha)

 ### Training the Model, Assessing Accuracy
-After splitting the data into training and testing sets, I trained the model, plotted the predictions, and calculated $R^2$, which turned out to be pretty decent at 0.712.
+After splitting the data into training and testing sets, I trained the model, plotted the predictions, and calculated $R^2$, which turned out to be 0.712.

 Note: My initial plan was to do a hypothesis test to see prove a relationship, but since `scikit-learn` has no functions that would do it for me, I decided to opt for an $R^2$ score

 ![Comparison](plots/comparison.png)

+## Conclusions
+If I was to do this project again, I might spend more time choosing predictors.
+I'd calculate p values to check significance of existing predictors, and add different predictors, such as temperature and rainfall that might more directly impact lemon/lime production.